gavbarosee/react-kickstart/docs/guides/project-structure-walkthrough.md

 ### src/frameworks/

-- `index.js`: `FrameworkRegistry` and metadata exports.
 - `vite/` and `nextjs/`: Each has `*-generator.js` plus any framework-specific helpers.

-Framework selection and generators: `FrameworkRegistry` maps the chosen framework to a concrete generator that extends `BaseGenerator`.
+Framework selection and generators: selection is handled in `src/generators/index.js` and maps the chosen framework to a concrete generator that extends `BaseGenerator`.

 ### src/generators/